Supercuspidal representations of ${\rm GL}_n(F)$ distinguished by a Galois involution: Introduction

-We now go back to the $p$-adic setting and consider a $\s$-selfdual irreducible complex represen\-ta\-tion $\pi$ of $\G$ whose central character is trivial on $\F_0^\times$.
-When $\pi$ is cuspidal and $\F/\F_0$ is unramified, Prasad \cite{PrasadDMJ01} proved that: \begin{enumerate} \item if $n$ is odd, then $\pi$ is distinguished; \item if $n$ is even, and if $\ep=\ep_{\F/\F_0}$ denotes the non-trivial character of $\F_0^\times$ trivial on $\F/\F_0$-norms, then $\pi$ is either distinguished or $\ep$-distinguished (the latter case meaning that the complex vector space $\Hom_{\G^{\s}}(\pi,\ep\circ\det)$ is non-zero). \end{enumerate}
+We now go back to the non-Archimedean setting of \S\ref{PAR12i} and consider a $\s$-selfdual irreducible complex represen\-ta\-tion $\pi$ of $\G$ whose central character is trivial on $\F_0^\times$.
+When $\pi$ is cuspidal~and $\F/\F_0$ is unramified, Prasad \cite{PrasadDMJ01} proved that, if $\ep=\ep_{\F/\F_0}$ denotes the non-trivial character of $\F_0^\times$ trivial on $\F/\F_0$-norms, then $\pi$ is either distinguished or $\ep$-distinguished, the latter case meaning that the complex vector space $\Hom_{\G^{\s}}(\pi,\ep\circ\det)$ is non-zero.

-When $\pi$ is an \textit{essentially tame} cuspidal representation, that is, when the number of unramified cha\-rac\-ters $\chi$ of $\G$ such that $\pi\chi\simeq\pi$ is prime to $p$, Hakim and Murnaghan~\cite{HMIMRN} gave \textit{sufficient} con\-ditions for $\pi$ to be distinguished.
-These conditions are stated in terms of admissible pairs~\cite{Howe}, which parametrize essentially tame cuspidal complex representations of $\G$ -- see \cite{Howe,BHETLC1}.
-Note that they assume that $\F$ has characteristic $0$, but their approach also works in characteristic $p$.
+When $p\neq2$ and $\pi$ is an \textit{essentially tame} cuspidal representation, that is, when the number~of unramified cha\-rac\-ters $\chi$ of $\G$ such that $\pi\chi\simeq\pi$ is prime to $p$, Hakim and Murnaghan~\cite{HMIMRN}~gave {sufficient} con\-ditions for $\pi$ to be distinguished.
+These conditions are stated in terms of admissible pairs~\cite{Howe}, which parametrize essentially tame cuspidal complex representations of $\G$ (\cite{Howe,BHETLC1}).
+Note that they assume $\F$ has characteristic $0$, but their approach also works in characteristic $p$.